nosolutions/puppet-tsm/README.md

 ##Usage

-All available options (see [params.pp](manifests/params.pp)) should be changes via the main tsm class.
+All available options (see [params.pp](manifests/params.pp)) should be changed via the main tsm class.

 ##Reference